 Some Americans have gone so far to even claim that the legislation of gay marriage was why God is allowing disasters and violence to hit the land.

 I think that bringing up being gay as main sin and reason for the destruction of Sodom, is a huge mistake.
-And it might even prevents us from discovering the real causes and the mentality that lead to their destruction.
+And it might even prevent us from discovering the real causes and the mentality that leads to their destruction.
 The reason is related to all of us and is to be an example to all of us, gay or not.
 There is a larger picture here and the Bible is going to give us all our main clues.
 Jesus made Sodom an example and used the story as a warning in His speech and didn't direct his speech to a specific group but to everyone.
 So if you think you are not copying the behavior of Sodom by not being gay, you can end up very mistaken.

 Peter explains: «And turning the cities of Sodom and Gomorrah into ashes condemned them with an overthrow, making them an example unto those that after should live ungodly; « (2.Pet.2:7)

 The similarity of Sodom with our days is not the technological development.
 Airplanes, trains, computers, Tv etc. All the things that we have that they didn't have.
-But the similarities is in the mentality and behavior.
+But the similarities are in the mentality and behavior.
 And we are going to look at several of those similarities.